 There are One Million middle skills jobs in New York City and 46% of New Yorkers lack the skills to fill them.
 These are occupations that require education after high school but not a four-year degree.
 By 2020, 65% of all jobs will require some postsecondary education or training.
 There are significant skills gaps facing New York City’s fastest-growing industries and this will only continue to grow without comprehensive interventions.1 Work-based learning activities that help students make informed choices, plan their educational pathway and provide actionable steps to take after high school are vital to student achievement and ultimately a positive connection to the labor force.

-The NYC Department of Education’s approach in supporting students in career-related programs of study is the deliberate focus on the three facets of student achievement needed for success in the labor force: the acquisition of academic, technical and core employability skills.
+The New York City Public Schools approach in supporting students in career-related programs of study is the deliberate focus on the three facets of student achievement needed for success in the labor force: the acquisition of academic, technical and core employability skills.
 Regardless of industry, employers consistently underscore that students must have experience and mastery in all three areas, with a growing priority on the development of employability skills.
 Alongside efforts to enhance the rigor and effectiveness of classroom instruction, the approach requires new ways to deliver authentic workplace experiences such as Career Days, Workplace Tours, Mock Interviews and Internships in partnership with employers.
 In some cases, these experiences can be delivered virtually with employer partners visiting virtual classrooms or connecting with students over online platforms.

 Quality Work-Based Learning includes virtual options for most activities.
 Virtual WBL activities promote “live” student contact with adult professionals and front-line workers via the use of technology.
 Other virtual activities are generally simulations that provide students with employer exposures through recordings, online research and related classroom activities.